Red Zebra Cichlid Care Guide: The Classic Mbuna for Beginners

 Can Red Zebras live with Peacock cichlids?

-Generally not recommended.
-Red Zebras are more aggressive and active than most Peacock species (Aulonocara), which tend to be more docile and slower-moving.
+Not recommended.
+Red Zebras are more aggressive and active than most Peacock species (Aulonocara), which are more docile and slower-moving.
 In most mixed setups, the Red Zebras will stress, outcompete, and bully the Peacocks.
 Stick to other mbuna or similarly robust species as tank mates.

 How many Red Zebras should I keep?